furious-luke/polecat/docs/guides/aws-lambda.md

 ## Method

-Begin by creating the standard "hello world" example:
+Begin by creating the "hello world" example:

 ```bash
 polecat example helloworld
 cd helloworld
 ```

 Polecat requires an AWS bucket to store server code archives, frontend bundles, and media.
 This bucket may be shared between any number of